WMGC-FM: The Edge/The Groove (1997–2001)

 WQRS's classical format was on thin ice following a series of sales in the mid-1990s.
 Marlin Broadcasting sold the station to American Radio Systems in 1996.
 American Radio Systems sold the station to Secret Communications that same year, and then Secret Communications sold its Detroit holdings (including WQRS, urban contemporary WJLB-FM and urban AC WMXD) to Evergreen Media Corporation (which later was absorbed into AMFM, and was subsequently merged into Clear Channel Communications).
-Evergreen was now over FCC ownership limits in Detroit, forcing it to trade WQRS to Greater Media for $9.5 million and in exchange for WGAY-FM in Washington, D.C.
+Evergreen was now over FCC ownership limits in Detroit, forcing them to trade WQRS to Greater Media for $9.5 million and in exchange for WGAY-FM in Washington, D.C.

-At 5 p.m. on November 21, 1997, the playing of "Closer" by Nine Inch Nails (the opening notes having faded in over WQRS's last piece played, "Povera Butterfly" from the opera Madama Butterfly, Act 2, cutting it off about halfway through) signified the end of classical music on 105.1 after over 37 years and the beginning of alternative rock station 105.1 The Edge.
-The station adopted the new calls WXDG the following month; in the interim period, the station would declare in their station identification that they "used to be WQRS-FM, Detroit".
+At 5 p.m. on November 21, 1997, the playing of "Closer" by Nine Inch Nails (the opening notes having faded in over WQRS's last piece played, "Povera Butterfly" from the opera Madama Butterfly, Act 2, cutting it off about halfway through) signified the end of classical music on 105.1 after over 37 years and the beginning of alternative rock station "105.1 The Edge".
+The station adopted the new calls WXDG the following month.
 Detroit already had two alternative rock stations in CIMX (88.7) and WPLT (96.3), and "The Edge", although it sounded more "progressive" and "free-form" than the competition and did attract a loyal audience, was an overall failure in both ratings and revenue.
 The WQRS calls reappeared on two stations in 2006—WQRS in Salamanca, New York and an AM in Morgantown, West Virginia.